General terms and conditions concerning provision of services of provativ GmbH

 (1) The contracting parties mutually undertake to fully keep confidential all trade secrets obtained in the framework of the contractual relationship, and to refrain from disclosing them to third parties.
 Trade secrets include all details on the operating circumstances of the other contracting party in each case, insofar as the party does not publish them independently.
 These obligations remain effective beyond the duration of the contract.
 The contracting parties also undertake to impose the same secrecy on their employees, freelancers, subcontractors or other third parties which necessarily have access to the trade secrets.

 (2) The contracting parties undertake to confidentially treat documents inadvertently received by them, and to return these immediately to the sender.

 § 14 Data privacy / Data Protection

-(2) The Client's privacy statement will be communicated to the Contractor in a separate document and can be accessed at http://provativ.de/en/datenschutz.
+(2) The contractor's data protection declaration shall be notified to the client in a separate document and can be retrieved at http://provativ.de/de/datenschutz.

 § 15 References

 The contractor is entitled to name the client as a reference customer.

 § 16 Duration and termination